 You will need a chunk of circuit board, phenolic board, or similar.
+This stuff is available on ebay.
+Make sure you get material of the appropriate thickness.
+It can be thin for the outboard struts, and thicker for the pylon anchors.
 Make eight tabs about an inch long and a half inch wide.
 They can be longer, wider, narrower, etc. That’s just a ballpark figure.
-Drill 1/16″ holes in one end of half of these tabs, and 1/8″ holes in the other half of the tabs.
+Drill 1/16″ holes in the four outboard strut anchors, and 1/8″ holes in the pylon anchors.
 They should look something like this:

 The pylon is a really easy thing to build.
 Make sure that your fuselage sides and bulkheads are all square to each other.
-The pylon keys into the top of the fuselage very easily.
+The pylon is keyed into the top of the fuselage very easily.
 Install a cockpit floor made of firm sheet balsa and mark a center line on it to help you align the pylon.

 When you are ready to mount the top wing to the pylon, make a temporary spacer from 1/8″ balsa and tack it into place on top of the pylon with a couple of dots of medium CA glue.
 (After you remove your spacer the top wing will float above the pylon a bit.)
-Sand each side of the pylon to eliminate any overhang of the balsa spacer.
+Sand each side of the pylon so your balsa spacer is flush on both sides.
 To give you an idea of what you’re aiming for, when you assemble the wing it will look kind of like this.

 Once your glue has cured, remove the pins and set the top wing aside.
 Remove the temporary balsa spacer from the top of the pylon and sand the glue off.